t1/pomx/README.md

 They support Groovy, Scala, Ruby, Yaml or other file formats, and they may be beneficial to some people, but I don't think that XML is the problem, so those other file formats are not guaranteed to be a cure.

-XML requires you to repeat the name of the opening tag when closing it, okay.
+XML has reputation for being verbose, because requires you to repeat the name of the opening tag when closing it.
 This actually does add a bit of verbosity, but it's also quite useful to orient in large blocks.
-XML also supports attributes, which Maven POM files just never use, so instead of expressing a dependency like this:
+XML also supports attributes, which require less overhead than JSON!
+Maven POM files just never use them.
+Instead of expressing a dependency like this:

 ```xml
 <dependency>